jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 You can push changes to the Git repository either by the Web IDE or the command line.

 <a name='edit_and_deploy_with_web_ide'></a>
-###Edit files and deploy changes by using the DevOps Services Web IDE
+###Option 1: Edit files and deploy changes by using the DevOps Services Web IDE

-DevOps Services provides many capabilities that are useful for app development:

-  * Hosting for public projects
-  * Multiple source code repositories
-  * Support for teams that use agile development
-  * Web-based development tools with customizations specifically for working with Bluemix

-To learn more about DevOps Services, see its [Learn page][27].

 You can work with DevOps Services entirely in your browser, if you want.
 By clicking **EDIT CODE**, you opened a complete online integrated development environment (IDE), which is based on the work of the [Orion][28] open source project.